dhaivatmehta-2/MoneyZZ/README.md

 • This project is stil ongoing and will be finsihed by the end of my semester.

 •The firebase - json file will not be uploaded as it conatains senstive info.

+"gemini2" "gemini3" "stt1" "yf1" "colab2" "colab3" - these files are not a part of the project, they are the smaller units for testing that i made prior to integrating it, it can be used for other projects too